 The Guardian, in noting his passing, observed that David “combined musicology with the highest standards of choir training, organ playing, record producing and teaching.”
 After a brief biography and list of his impressible achievements, the Telegraph added that “throughout his career Trendell had a far reaching influence on students and church musicians alike.
 He was a bright and engaging colleague, an immensely generous teacher, an exuberant raconteur, a true bon vivant and a selfless companion . . .”
 We count ourselves most fortunate to have been among those blessed by his influence.

-CANTORES' NEW CD RELEASE NOW AVAILABLE FOR PURCHASE ONLINE:
+CANTORES' MOST RECENT CD RELEASE AVAILABLE FOR PURCHASE ONLINE:

 GIOVANNI PIERLUIGI DA PALESTRINA

 MISSA BREVIS AND STABAT MATER

 JACOBUS DE KERLE

 MISSA REGINA CAELI